 They looked brand new.
-Now, this the only way I wash them.
+Now, this is the only way I wash them.
 I’m not recommending this method by any means, and if you do follow this method you are doing so at your own risk.
 All I know is that this is what works best for me.
 Our couches are Denim in Warm White.
 I have no idea how this would turn out for other slipcover materials.

 The denim material is very sturdy and has held up well to this cleaning process.
 I’m always a little hesitant when using the bleach on my slipcovers but I haven’t noticed anything negative with this process, no rusting around the zipper or blotchy spots in the fabric.
 After bleaching them, the slipcovers do come out a little whiter than the original Warm White, which I actually prefer.
 Of course, all I have to do is wait for a couple of weeks of gunk build-up from the kids, and Luna and I have Warm White slipcovers again!

 How I Wash My Pottery Barn Slipcovers

-Word of Warning: Like I mentioned before, the method I use works for me but I cannot recommend it to anyone else.
+Word of Warning: As I mentioned before, the method I use works for me but I cannot recommend it to anyone else.
 I am posting it for informational purposes only and if you decide to use it, you’ll be doing so at your own risk.

 So, here’s the process I use, step-by-step: